mehulagg/gitlab/doc/user/infrastructure/index.md

 ## Removing a State file

-Currently removing a state file is only available by makinga request to the API.
+Currently, removing a state file is only available by making a request to the API.

 Use the following command: